vidyar/docs-1/sources/config.rst

 Build will be forcefully terminated in the following scenarios:

-* If script or test suite hangs for a long time or there hasn't been any log output in 20 minutes
+* If the script or test suite hangs for a long time or there hasn't been any log output in 20 minutes
 * If build is still executing after 20 minutes

 and the status of the build will be updated as **timeout**.